Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

 You could interview the Sales team on one episode and then the Product Marketing team on the next one.
 This is a sure-fire way to ignite team spirit and collaboration, which will help boost employee engagement.

 Yes, we all know how important it is to create employee engagement.
-But how can you actually demonstrate to executive leadership that you have a solid way of measuring your internal comms.
+But how can you actually demonstrate to executive leadership that employees are actually listening to your podcast?

-Are your employees truly engaged and listening to each episode?
-You can track the total number of listens on your podcast by uploading it to audio platforms such as SoundCloud or MixCloud.
-You can then take a good look at what the metrics within these platforms are telling you about employee engagement.
+You can also track the total number of listens on your podcast by uploading it to audio platforms such as SoundCloud or MixCloud.
+Take a good look at what the metrics within these platforms are telling you about employee engagement.

 You already know how advantageous it is to use visual content, especially video within your internal comms.

 But audio is also enticing and can grab the attention of your employees in a way no other platform can.
 There’s a reason why some podcasts, such as Serial, have been able to garner a rabid fanbase.
 It all boils down to good audio storytelling.

 A good story on audio can be highly addictive if done right.
 As new mediums and platforms keep emerging, you need to ensure you’re successfully innovating and using each new platform to tell innovative and authentic stories.

 Doing so will enable you to stay ahead of the competition and truly engage with your audience.
-So, definitely do some research on the power of audio storytelling and blow your executive leadership away with your research and statistics.
+So, definitely do some research on the power of audio storytelling for internal communications and blow your executive leadership away with your research and statistics.